mikeferguson/robot_calibration/README.md

 For each calibration step, there are several parameters:

- * ``models`` - Models define how to reproject points.
+ * ``models`` - List of model names.
+Each model will then be defined in a parameter block defined by the name.
+Models define how to reproject observation points into the fixed frame.
 The basic model is a kinematic chain.
 Additional models can reproject through a kinematic chain and then a sensor, such as a 3d camera.
-For IK chains, ``frame`` parameter is the tip of the IK chain.
-The "models" parameter is a list of model names.
+Once loaded, models will be used by the error blocks to compute the reprojection errors between different sensor observations.
  * ``free_params`` - Defines the names of single-value free parameters.
 These can be the names of a joint for which the joint offset should be calculated, camera parameters such as focal lengths or the driver offsets for